 I start the day by attending my regular classes and check in with my professors if I need assistance or did not understand something.

 On Tuesday and Thursday afternoons, I attend my military classes and ROTC lab.
-On days when I do not have ROTC, I usually like to go to the gym, go play intramural sports like volleyball, or catch up with friends in the Campus Center.
+On days when I do not have ROTC, I usually go to the gym, play intramural sports [volleyball], or catch up with friends in the Campus Center.

 At the end of the day, I usually catch up on any academic work that I didn't finish in between classes during the day.